plamen-atanasoff/FMI_UP/README.md

 # FMI_first_semester
-exercises for the first semester of FMI
+Exercises for the first semester of FMI.

-// make names more understandable